In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Using wet hands, form the seafood mixture into four [eight] ¾-inch-thick patties.

 In a large frying pan over medium-high heat, warm 2 teaspoons [1 TBL] oil until hot but not smoking.
-Add the cakes and cook, turning once, until browned and cooked through, 4 to 5 minutes per side.
+Add the patties and cook, turning once, until browned and cooked through, 4 to 5 minutes per side.

 Transfer the seafood cakes and celery-radish salad to individual plates and drizzle the cakes with half the tahini goddess dressing.
 Serve the remaining dressing and lemon wedges on the side.